filippodp/security.testing/README.md

 ```
 WebGoat is located at `localhost:8080/WebGoat/attack`, the user and pswd are `guest` and `guest`.
 Enjoy haking!

-WebScarab is more easy to install, just download it from the `WebScarab` folder (of course the file is `webscarab-20070504-1631.jar`) and run it
+WebScarab is more easy to install, just download it from the `WebScarab` folder (of course the file is `webscarab-20070504-1631.jar`) and run it with `java` command
 ```
 $ git clone git://github.com/filippodp/security.testing
 $ mv security.testing/WebScarab/* . && rm security.testing/

 $ java -jar webscarab-20070504-1631.jar
 ```
 ## How to install SchoolMate